terraform-google-modules/terraform-google-slo/README.md

 }

 module "slo_basic" {
-  source = "../../../modules/slo-native"
+  source = "terraform-google-modules/slo/google//modules/slo-native"
   config = local.config
 }
 ```
-Using `templatefile` you can also use placeholders in your YAML files and use them as templates for any application in your organization.
-See [examples/yaml_example](examples/native/yaml_example) for an example of how to do this.
+A standard SRE practice is to write SLO definitions as YAML files, and follow DRY principles.
+See [`examples/slo-generator/yaml_example`](./examples/slo-generator/yaml_example) for an example of how to write re-usable YAML templates loaded into Terraform.

 ## SLO generator (any monitoring backend)
 The [`slo-pipeline`](./modules/slo-pipeline) and [`slo`] modules deploy the [`slo-generator`](https://github.com/GoogleCloudPlatform/professional-services/tree/master/tools/slo-generator)